 Students are expected to familiarize themselves thoroughly with the regulations of the University, to accept responsibilities for course requirements for their degrees, and to make inquiries in case of doubt.
 It shall not be the University's responsibility should complications arise because of failure to follow regulations and requirements.
 Regulations will not be waived nor exceptions to requirements made on a plea of ignorance.
-Students, therefore, should become familiar with all of the information related to their program of study contained in the printed university bulletin and on-line.
+Students, therefore, should become familiar with all of the information related to their program of study contained in the on-line university catalog.

 Degree Plan: The student should select his or her major field of study as early as possible or at the latest, the spring semester of their sophomore year.
 The planning of a course of study should be exercised in consultation with a faculty advisor.
 Final degree plans must be approved by the Dean or Chair of the appropriate department.
 Students will be required to present it during faculty advisement.
 A degree plan may be superseded by a new one according to the provision explained under Graduation Under a Particular Catalog in this section.

 Schedule: The student's class schedule should be worked out in conference with a faculty advisor.
 Students are urged to confer with their advisors well in advance of registration in order to avoid difficulties in scheduling.

 Early Registration: A period of early registration is scheduled each semester for the following semester(s).
 During that time a currently enrolled student is responsible for making an appointment with the assigned faculty advisor to discuss the degree plan, determining the courses to be taken during the next semester, and completing the registration process.

 A student is not officially enrolled until all fees have been paid.